master-of-none/ocaml/exercises/Exercise-1.md

 assert ((cubing 4.) <> 69.);;
 ```

--Define a function that computes the sign (1, 0, or -1) of an integer.
+- Define a function that computes the sign (1, 0, or -1) of an integer.
 Use a nested if expression.

 ### Answer